La Crosse Encephalitis Fact SheetRevised 3/2018

 How serious is La Crosse encephalitis?

 Most people infected with this virus will have either no symptoms or a mild flu-like illness.
 Symptoms usually show up suddenly within 1-2 weeks of being bitten by an infected mosquito.
-A small percentage of people (especially children) may develop encephalitis (inflammation of the brain).
-Approximately 1-3% of these encephalitis cases are fatal, and another 15% of patients have long-term nervous system problems.
+A small percentage of people, especially children, may develop encephalitis (inflammation of the brain).
+Less than 1% of encephalitis cases are fatal.
+Most patients fully recover although some patients have long-term nervous system problems such as seizures or cognitive abnormalities.

 Most severe cases start with headache, fever, nausea, or weakness.
 The illness may rapidly progress into disorientation, seizures, and coma.

 What kind of mosquito transmits La Crosse encephalitis?

-The Tree Hole mosquito is found almost exclusively in wooded or shaded areas, and usually does not fly more than 200 yards from the area where it was produced.
-It feeds during the day, unlike many of our pest mosquitoes that feed mostly at dusk and dawn.
+The treehole mosquito is found almost exclusively in wooded or shady areas, and usually does not fly more than 200 yards from the area where it developed.
+It feeds during the day, unlike many pest mosquitoes that feed mostly at dusk and dawn.

-Tree Hole mosquitoes reproduce in water holding tree holes (pockets of rainwater that collect between the main trunks of trees with two or more trunks).
-They also reproduce in waste tires, buckets, cans, and any other container that can hold rainwater.
+Treehole mosquitoes reproduce in water holding tree holes (pockets of rainwater that collect between the main trunks of trees with two or more trunks).
+They also reproduce in waste tires, buckets, and any other container that can hold rainwater.